musicof8rivers/musicof8rivers.github.io/README.md

 # 8Rivers
+Welcome to 8Rivers homepage.

-### Comming soon ...
+### Coming soon ...
-8Rivers songs will be demonstraited here, and more!
+8Rivers songs will be demonstrated here, and more!